 I suggest that 1981 was the absolute nadir of utility cycling in Britain.
 As evidence for that I present, courtesy of Graham Smith, this diagram from the December 5, 1981 issue of the The Economist.

-This also gets it wrong by putting "Car" where it should have "Bus", but that's another story.
+This also gets it wrong by putting "Car" where it should have "Bus/Metro", but that's another story.